 - When the Progress bar reaches 100% complete, click Next, and then click Finish.

 - Remove and then label the password reset disk.
-Store the disk in a safe place.
+Store the drive in a safe place.

 Note: A password reset disk can only be created for local user accounts.
-If your computer is on a domain, a system administrator can reset your domain password, also if you’re using your Microsoft account to log into your Windows 10 PC, then you don’t need to follow the tutorial.
+If your computer is on a domain, a system administrator can reset your domain password.
+Also if you’re using your Microsoft account to log into your Windows 10 PC then creating a password reset disk will not work for you.